fabriguespe/xmtp-subscribe-inbox/README.md

-# Subscribe Inbox - Concept
+# Subscribe Inbox - POC

 This propotype shows the possibilities of building a notification focused inbox using concepts like subscribing and content types.